haterecoil/hapi-api-complex-boilerplate/README.md

 Each fragment casts its own routing, but you can add a route prefix in the `manifest` and provide options to customize plugins behaviours.

+Such fragments have several advantages :
+- Readability : when you work on a feature, everything is on the same folder
+- Portability : you can copy/paste it in another Hapi project based on the same structure and it should work without modification

 /!\ The configuration management is clumsy, there are lots of improvements to do, maybe with `node-config`.